-It’s a sunny forecast ahead for the global data centre cooling market.
+It's a sunny forecast ahead for the global data center cooling market.

-The report states there are three components that are carried by data centre support infrastructure - uninterruptible power sources, environmental control, and security systems.
+The report states there are three components that are carried by data center support infrastructure - uninterruptible power sources, environmental control, and security systems.

-Data centre environmental control framework plays a vital role in maintaining temperature, humidity and air quality within data centres for optimal performance.
+Data Center environmental control framework plays a vital role in maintaining temperature, humidity and air quality within data centers for optimal performance.

-OBRC asserts environmental control accounts for around 20 percent of total data centre support infrastructure cost.
+OBRC asserts environmental control accounts for around 20 percent of total data center support infrastructure cost.

-The main factors driving the growth within the global data cente cooling market is the surging number of data centres, regulatory compliances, and the sustained demand for cloud computing, big data and cost-effective data centre solutions.
+The main factors driving the growth within the global data cente cooling market is the surging number of data centers, regulatory compliances, and the sustained demand for cloud computing, big data and cost-effective data center solutions.

-The rise of cloud computing in particular is one of the main foundations of the data centre cooling market, offering mobility, on-demand scalability, cost-effective solutions and uninterrupted business processes.
+The rise of cloud computing in particular is one of the main foundations of the data center cooling market, offering mobility, on-demand scalability, cost-effective solutions and uninterrupted business processes.

 According to OBRC, global cloud computing expenditure is expected to rise six times that of conventional IT spending in 2015.